-imbornto is a national cause marketing campaign that benefits March of Dimes.
-It taps into our collective hopes, dreams and aspirations that we have for our babies and ourselves.
+imbornto is a national cause marketing campaign that benefits the March of Dimes.
+It taps into the collective hopes, dreams and aspirations that we have for our babies and ourselves.

 What is the goal of the imbornto campaign?

 The imbornto campaign raises money for the organization's vital research and programs that improve the lives of babies and families everywhere.

 How can I get involved in the imbornto campaign?